 Researchers must sample the right target audience to make inferences about the entire population.
 It is impossible to survey the whole population due to logistical concerns, budgetary limitations, and time constraints.
 Dividing the entire population into smaller bits and drawing inferences from them is the most scientific way of researching a large population.

 The quality of the research results directly depends on who your target audience is.
-If you get the target audience mix right, your market research will yield actionable results.
+Your market research will yield actionable results if you get the target audience mix right.

-Here are three attributes that researchers must keep in mind to create a sample from your target audience:
+Here are three attributes that researchers must keep in mind to create a sample from their target audience:

 - Diversity: Always ensure the sample is diverse.
 Ensuring the diversity of a sample can be difficult in some cases because it is difficult to reach some portions of the population or convince them to take part in the survey.
 For a sample to represent the population truly, it must be diverse.
 A sample that fails to be diverse and representative of the entire population has serious research consequences.

 - Transparency: The structure and the size of the population depend on various factors.
 Researchers must discuss these constraints to maintain a level of transparency about the sample selection procedures.
 Researchers must be transparent so that the survey results can be viewed with the correct perspective.

 - Consistency: Researchers must understand the population thoroughly and must test the consistency of the sample before launching the survey fully.
 This is extremely crucial for research studies that monitor changes across space and time, especially where we need confidence that any variation we notice in our research data reflects a similar trend across comparable and consistent samples.